-The second commenter asked for guidance on application of the requirements as they relate to telephone advice.
+LSC received one additional comment on this section.
+The commenter asked for guidance on application of the requirements as they relate to telephone advice.
 Specifically, the commenter noted that they typically provide the grievance notice to clients who never come into the office in person in conjunction with a letter summarizing the advice given/actions taken.
 The commenter asks whether this is acceptable in cases in which the closing letter does not go out for several weeks, rather than within a few days.
-It is not possible for LSC to provide a definitive answer to this very general question in the preamble to the regulation because of the case-by-case variables which could determine what is "practical" for a given recipient in a given situation.
-In such situations recipients might LSC would consider, among other things, whether it is foreseeable that for a given client it will likely be several weeks before a closing letter is going to be sent out, whether there is another avenue by which the client can be reasonably informed of the grievance procedure other than the closing letter, the number of cases in which this is actually a problem.
-As LSC stated in the preamble to the NPRM, it intends that a recipient's existing complaint procedures for clients who are dissatisfied with the manner or quality of legal assistance provided, which would meet the proposed revised requirements may continue to be used and would be considered to be sufficient to meet their obligations under this section.
+It is not possible for LSC to provide a definitive answer to this very general question in the preamble to the regulation because of the case-by-case variables which could determine what is "practical" in for a given recipient in a given situation.
+LSC would suggest that the recipient consider whether it is foreseeable that for a given client it will likely be several weeks before a closing letter is going to be sent out, whether there is another avenue by which the client can be reasonably informed of the grievance procedure other than the closing letter, the number of cases in which this is actually a problem, etc. LSC would also suggest the commenter consider the extent to which the practice outlined is in conformity with the current regulation which requires notice at the time of the initial visit.
+As

+LSC stated in the preamble to the NPRM, it intends that a recipient's existing complaint procedures for clients who are dissatisfied with the manner or quality of legal assistance provided which would meet the proposed revised requirements may continue to be used and would be considered to be sufficient to meet their obligations under this section.
 71 Fed.
 Reg. at 48505 (August 21, 2006).

 The last change LSC proposed to this section was to include an explicit requirement that the grievance procedures provide some method of reviewing complaints by clients about the manner or quality of service provided by private attorneys pursuant to the recipient's private attorney involvement (PAI) program under 45 CFR Part 1614.
 The regulation has previously been silent on this matter and LSC has not required recipients to apply the client grievance procedure to private attorneys.
-However, from the clients' standpoint it is immaterial whether legal assistance happens to be provided directly by the recipient or by a private attorney pursuant to the PAI program.
+LSC notes, however, that from the clients' standpoint it is immaterial whether legal assistance happens to be provided directly by the recipient or by a private attorney pursuant to the PAI program.
 In both cases, the client remains a client of the recipient and should be afforded some avenue to complain about legal assistance provided.
 At the same time, subjecting private attorneys to the same grievance procedure that applies to the recipient would likely be administratively burdensome and likely impede recipients' ability to recruit private attorneys for the PAI program.
 In addition, some PAI programs, such as ones administered by bar associations, already have their own complaint procedures.
 Also, recipients are required by the section 1614.3(d)(3) of the PAI regulation to provide effective oversight of their private attorneys.
 Providing some process for review of complaints about their service is reasonably considered part of that responsibility.